 Should the mother of the bride wear a hat?

-Many modern mums are opting to leave the traditional hats at home in favour of something a little smaller, such as a fascinator or statement flower in the hair.
+Many modern mums are opting to leave the traditional hats at home in favour of something a little smaller, such as a fascinator, statement flower in the hair or stunning hair accessories.

 Want more wedding information and inspiration?
 Just hit ‘Like’ on our Wedding Ideas Facebook page, and ‘Follow’ on our @wimagazine Twitter account.
 To join in the conversation, share your stories here.